What kinds of people participate in the Full-time Training?

 Is there enough time to work during the Training?

 To honour the trainees’ consecration, the Training schedule does not practically accommodate outside employment.
 However, trainees are encouraged to fellowship with the Training for special circumstances.

 What practical services are trainees asked to do?

-All trainees are assigned weekly scheduled services covering the areas of meal cleanup, cleaning, vacuuming and guard duty.
+Trainees are assigned weekly scheduled services covering the areas of meal cleanup, cleaning, vacuuming and security.
 The services assigned vary from week to week and give each trainee the opportunity to blend with other trainees and to serve in a range of practical areas.
 Additionally, trainees may be placed on designated services such as ground maintenance, transportation, technical support, chair arranging and audio/visual support.